h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 ## OptiTrack Data Processing
 ### The Coordinate System ID
-As our data collection spans more than three months, during which, our throw-catch zone in the lab was moved twice.
-Therefore, there are **THREE different coordinates** in our recordings.
+As The data collection spans more than three months, during which, The throw-catch zone in the lab was moved twice.
+Therefore, there are **THREE different coordinates** in The recordings.
 We label them as:

 |  Take   | Coordinate System ID|
 |  :----:  | :----:  |